-The school day starts at 9:00am and we expect the children to arrive at school before this time.
-At 8:50am teaching staff enter the playground to meet and greet children.
+The school day starts at 8:55am and we expect the children to arrive at school before this time.
+The school gates will be opened at 8:45am when the teaching staff enter the playground to meet and greet children.

-Registers are marked at the start of school every day and your child will receive a late mark if they arrive in school after 9:05am.
+Registers are marked at the start of school every day and your child will receive a late mark if they arrive in school after 9:00am.